rails/action_push_native/README.md

 ### `before_delivery` callback

-You can specify custom `delivery` callbacks to modify or cancel the notification by defining a custom `before_delivery` block.
-The callback has access to the `notification` object and can throw `:abort` to cancel the delivery.
-You can pass additional context data to the notification, by adding any extra arguments to the
+You can specify Active Record like callbacks for the `delivery` method.
+For example, you can modify or cancel the notification by specifying a custom `before_delivery` block.
+The callback has access to the `notification` object.
+You can also pass additional context data to the notification by adding extra arguments to the notification constructor:
-constructor:

 ```ruby
   class CalendarPushNotification < ApplicationPushNotification